Having celebrated its 1,000th birthday back in 2010, Hanoi is without doubt one of Asia’s most historic cities — and one of the most charming.

 The French ruled Indochina from the late 1880s through to their ousting by Ho Chi Minh in 1954.

 Most visitors to Hanoi combine their stay with a cruise on UNESCO World Heritage-listed Halong Bay — located just under 200 kilometres east of the city.
 Drifting on the emerald waters beneath the age-old limestone monoliths that rise up from the bay is a wonderfully relaxing experience.
-Halong Bay can be done as a day trip from Hanoi, but be warned: the trip out and back is long and slow.
-Prepare yourself for a very big day.
+Halong Bay can be done on a day tour from Hanoi, but be warned: it’s a very big day.
 If you can afford the time, take the option to stay overnight on one of the traditional junk boats that cruise the famous waterway.

 Do you have any tips to add to our Hanoi travel guide?
 We would love to hear from you.
 Please leave a comment below.

 About the writer